“2021 Année Napoléon” > Partners

 The Caillebotte Estate – the house, the park with its factories and the river – were a major source of inspiration for the Impressionist painter Gustave Caillebotte (1848-1894) who lived there with his family from 1860 to 1879.
 Although the estate’s name honours this illustrious former resident, that of the estate’s previous owner, the widow Biennais, is no less memorable due to the celebrity of her late husband, Napoleon I’s goldsmith and cabinetmaker Martin-Guillaume Biennais (1764-1843).
 The sumptuous Empire furniture in the bedroom on the first floor of the house is a reminder.
-More information later.
+Event

 More information later.

 The town of Rueil-Malmaison (in the suburbs of Paris) offers a pleasant journey into history.
 The town’s Napoleonic heritage revolves around several imperial sites namely: the Château de Malmaison which was the private residence of Napoleon Bonaparte and Empress Josephine; the Château de la Petite Malmaison with the Empress’s greenhouses; and finally the Church of Saint Peter and Saint Paul where the Empress is buried beside her daughter, Queen Hortense, mother of Napoleon III.
 The town of Rueil-Malmaison highlights this rich imperial heritage with regular talks and exhibitions, but also the Imperial Jubilee, a major re-enactment event.
 Events